truffle-box/react-uport-box/README.md

-# Truffle Box (React, Redux and UPort Authentication)
+# React, Redux and UPort Authentication Truffle Box

-All truffle boxes come with Truffle, Webpack and React.
-This box adds react-router, redux and redux-auth-wrapper for authentication powered by UPort.
+In addition to Webpack and React, this box adds: react-router, redux and redux-auth-wrapper for authentication powered by UPort.
 The easiest way to get started with UPort.

 ## Installation